 Offer a Credit or Lower the Price

-However, this may include offering your buyers a credit or simply lowering your price to accommodate for the issue.
+Buying a home with building code violations is possible.
+However, as the seller, this may include offering your buyers a credit or simply lowering your price to accommodate the issue.

-However, if a buyer has already fallen in love with your home by the time either of you find out about the code violations, they might be willing to move forward with the sale anyway — so long as they receive a credit at closing or a price reduction.
+If a buyer has already fallen in love with your home by the time either of you finds out about the code violations, they might be willing to move forward with the sale anyway — so long as they receive a credit at closing or a price reduction.

 If your biggest priority for selling your home is commanding the best possible price point, the best option for you may be listing your home on the open market with help from your trusted real estate agent.